Amos Madden Thayer: Federal judicial service

 Thayer was nominated by President Grover Cleveland on February 21, 1887, to a seat on the United States District Court for the Eastern District of Missouri vacated by Judge Samuel Treat.
 He was confirmed by the United States Senate on February 26, 1887, and received his commission the same day.
 His service terminated on August 20, 1894, due to his elevation to the Eighth Circuit.

 Thayer was nominated by President Cleveland on August 6, 1894, to the United States Court of Appeals for the Eighth Circuit and the United States Circuit Courts for the Eighth Circuit, to a new joint seat authorized by 28 Stat.
 115. He was confirmed by the Senate on August 9, 1894, and received his commission the same day.
 His service terminated on April 24, 1905, due to his death in St. Louis.

 Other service

-Concurrent with his federal judicial service, Thayer was a professor at Washington University in St. Louis, starting in 1890.
+Concurrent with his federal judicial service, Thayer was a professor at the School of Law at Washington University in St. Louis, starting in 1890.